vamsig24/RRT_ros/README.md

 You need to have installed [ROS - Robot Operating System](http://www.ros.org/) in your system.

 ## Running and visualization
+Run roscore in another terminal.

+`roscore`

+Starting /map

+`cd RRT_ros/maps`

+`rosrun map_server map_server test.yaml`

-Clone the rrt-ros repository in to your preferable location.
+Open another terminal and clone the rrt-ros repository in to your preferable location.
 Then compile it using catkin as follows.

 `git clone https://github.com/vamsig24/RRT_ros.git`

-`cd RRt_ros/rrt-ros`
+`cd RRT_ros/rrt-ros`

 `catkin_make`

 Source the setup file of the rrt-ros to make the rrt-planning package visible to ros.

 `source devel/setup.bash`

-Run roscore in another terminal.

-`roscore`

 Then run rrt node as follows.